 5. Just run away from your cravings.

 For this trick, you can accomplish two healthful things at once: Calm the craving and get in a workout.
-A British study showed that women who walked on a treadmill when a chocolate craving hit reported a reduction in their desire for the sweet.
+A study published in PLOS One showed that short bouts of physical activity (like a 15-minute walk) reduced cravings for sugary snacks among overweight individuals.
 I also see clients reap a mental benefit here.
 When you’re proactive about doing something good for you, the not-good-for-you something suddenly becomes less appealing.

 6. Replace sugar with spice.